TWal/SimpleBrainfuck/README.md

 Optimized brainfuck interpreter

-With JIT enabled, it is the fastest brainfuck interpreter in the world.
+With JIT enabled, it is one of the fastest brainfuck interpreter in the world.
 Without JIT, it is a bit faster than bff4, and a bit slower than bffsree.

 Arguments: